francescodt/learningjournal/README.md

+*Growth Mindset Totally Not Plagiarized and One-hundred Percent In My Own Words*

+Growth mindset totally not plagiarized and one-hundred percent in my own words is the foundation of work, school and life stability.
+Being able to focus on

 You can use the [editor on GitHub](https://github.com/francescodt/learningjournal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.